tomharrigan/transporter/README.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' Plugin Dashboard
-1. Select `transporter.zip` from your computer
+1. Select `infinite-transporter.zip` from your computer
 1. Upload
 1. Activate the plugin on the WordPress Plugin Dashboard

 = Using FTP =

-1. Extract `transporter.zip` to your computer
+1. Extract `infinite-transporter.zip` to your computer
-1. Upload the `transporter` directory to your `wp-content/plugins` directory
+1. Upload the `infinite-transporter` directory to your `wp-content/plugins` directory
 1. Activate the plugin on the WordPress Plugins dashboard

 Add the following to your themes functions.php file: `add_theme_support( 'infinite-transporter');`

+The available options are the same as those in Jetpack Infinite Scroll.
+To configure further, see the following: http://jetpack.me/support/infinite-scroll/

 The default WordPress TwentySomething themes are already compatable with this plugin and ready to go!